bradshawsguide/website/src/content/01-stations/21-spa-road/station.md

 route:
 - charing-cross-to-greenwich
 ----
+notes:
-text: A telegraph station; and the latter with that of [Commercial Dock](/stations/commercial-dock), a telegraph station.
+- A telegraph station; and the latter with that of Commercial Dock, a telegraph station.